 public function account() { return $this->hasOne('App\Account'); }

-If we want to interact with the database, we need Laravel to provide one command-line interface called tinker.
+To interact with the database, we need Laravel to provide one command-line interface called Tinker.
 To boot up, the tinker hit the following command.

 php artisan tinker